Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer: S1. Deriving entanglement entropy from full counting statistics

-Equation~\eqref{seq:muz} almost coincides with the generating function expression of Refs.~[\citen{KlichLevitovPRL09,KlichLevitovAIP09}] of a single-QPC model, except for the values of $\mathcal{C}_1$ and $\mathcal{C}_2$.
+Equation~\eqref{seq:muz} almost coincides with the expression for the generating function in Refs.~\cite{SKlichLevitovPRL09,SKlichLevitovAIP09} obtained for a single-QPC model, except for the values of $\mathcal{C}_1$ and $\mathcal{C}_2$.
 However, these two constant numbers will not enter the integral over the spectral function, and are thus irrelevant to the EE.

-We also emphasize that equation~\eqref{seq:muz} is valid for any finite number of co-propagating channels bridged by finite numbers of independent scattering QPCs, given the measuring time is much longer than the traveling time between any two QPCs.
+We also emphasize that Eq.~\eqref{seq:muz} is valid for any finite number of co-propagating channels bridged by finite numbers of independent scattering QPCs, given the measuring time is much longer than the traveling time between any two QPCs.

-\subsubsection{S1B.
+\subsection{S1B.
 The EE evaluated from the spectral function of the correlation matrix}

-In S1A, we show the connection between the FCS generating function $\chi(z)$ and the spectrum function $\mu(z)$ of the correlation function matrix $M$.
+In S1A, we have shown the connection between the FCS generating function $\chi(z)$ and the spectrum function $\mu(z)$ of the correlation function matrix $M$.
 In this section, we relate $\mu(z)$ to the EE, through which the EE-FCS connection can be established.